-The origins and nature of our species' cooperative psychology and prosocial behavior has been a major scientific challenge since at least the time of Darwin.
-Recently, however, progress on this question has accelerated with the rise of a highly interdisciplinary version of evolutionary psychology, one that takes seriously our primate heritage, but also recognizes that humans have become a uniquely cultural species.
-Here we chart progress in this endeavor with the aim of directing ongoing research, clarifying key debates, and connecting psychology to the broader scientific exploration of cooperation.
+The origins and nature of our species' cooperative psychology and prosocial behavior have been a major scientific challenge since at least the time of Darwin.
+Recently, however, progress on this question has accelerated with the rise of a highly interdisciplinary version of evolutionary psychology, one that takes seriously our primate heritage but also recognizes that humans have become a uniquely cultural species.
+Here we chart progress in this endeavor with the aim of directing ongoing research, clarifying key debates, and connecting psychology to the broader scientific exploration of cooperation (see the sidebar titled An Evolutionary Approach to Cooperation).